triton-inference-server/model_analyzer/docs/config.md

 # The full path to a file to write the Triton Server output log.
 [ triton_output_path: <string> ]

+# List of strings containing the paths to the volumes to be mounted into the tritonserver docker
+# containers launched by model-analyzer.
+Will be ignored in other launch modes
+[ triton_docker_mounts: <list of strings> ]

 # How Model Analyzer will launch triton.
 It should
 # be either "docker", "local", or "remote".
 # See docs/launch_modes.md for more information.